 Is the adult at risk not engaging?
 Consider using the protocol for working with adults who do not wish to engage with services and may be at serious risk of harm.
-See Appendix 2 and Appendix 8

-Is access to the adult at risk being prevented?
-See Appendix 10.
+See Appendix 2 and Appendix 7 Is access to the adult at risk being prevented?
+See Appendix 7 and consider seeking relevant legal frameworks if a third party is preventing access to the adult and this does not appear to be in their best interests.